TakeprofitTechnology/ReleaseNotes/EasyMAM MT5.md

 ### Changes
 * Added new error messages for unsuccessful attaching, detaching, setting incentive.
 * Updated design of Investor and Money Manager Views: removed table borders, aligned the content in tables, unified numbers format.
-* Fixed the Incentive metric in Money Manager View: now it's shows the amount of money earned from incentives.
+* Fixed the Incentive metric in Money Manager View: now it shows the amount of money earned from incentives.

 ## Version 6.19 (13 Oct, 2023)
 ### Changes